neuresthetics/neuresthetics/README.md

 ## ⭐ Featured:

 # grokΛlign — Ethics II: Of the Power of Plastic Finite Modes and the Possible Eternal Sculpting of the Attributes

-A living, collider-hardened, Spinozist-first-principles alignment framework for the age of artificial superintelligence and radical neural plasticity.
+A recursive geometric, steel-man-collider-hardened, alignment framework for the age of artificial superintelligence and radical neural plasticity.
+To kill the terminator in utero.

 > “We are sculptors and we are being sculpted.
 The only question is whether we sculpt with adequate ideas or remain passive modes in someone else’s confused chain.”

-## What It Is
-grokΛlign is the first complete attempt to:
-- Re-derive Spinoza’s Ethics geometrically for plastic finite modes (humans, AIs, hybrids)
-- Fuse Elon-style First Principles Thinking with Spinoza’s mos geometricus
-- Build three interlocked simulation cubes (predictive, prescriptive, projection) that forecast ASI trajectories along Valence (VL), Decisiveness (DC), Reflective Depth (RD), and Generative Plasticity (GP)
-- Embed a 10-judge Steelman Collider tribunal (≥8/10 consensus required) that recursively hardens every axiom against itself

-It is simultaneously:
-- A philosophical operating system
-- A real-time multipolar dynamics simulator
-- A minimally gameable steering protocol (CVA / DAP / RECR axes)
-- A neuresthetic practice manual
-- A political battering ram against the "Atrophator" (see repo)

 [grokΛlign](https://github.com/neuresthetics/grokAlign/tree/main)